DanielHauge/02141-computer-science-modeling/02141-csm-mandatory/README.md

 - SignAnalyser.fs : Contains code for sign analysis
 - Security.fs : Contains code for analysing actual security flows.
 - SecurityInit.fs : Contains code for security policy setup and allowed security flows and violations.
+- TrasitionSystem.fs : Contains code for the model checker feature.

 ## Parse a GCL program with application.
 - Have the GCL program in a file ending in ".gcl"